MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 ---
-title: Quantum basics with Q#
+title: Explore entanglement with Q#
 description: Learn how to write a quantum program in Q#.
 Develop a Bell State application using the Quantum Development Kit (QDK)
 author: natke
 ms.author: nakersha